-Because water levels in all three reservoirs would not change significantly under the LSJR alternatives, the impacts on recreational opportunities at the reservoirs would likely be small.
+Because access to recreational facilitieswater levels in all three reservoirs would not change significantly under the LSJR alternatives, the impacts on recreational opportunities at the reservoirs would likely be small.
 Consequently, benefits to local residents and effects on visitor spending in the region associated with reservoir recreation activity would be relatively unchanged under LSJR Alternatives 2, 3, and 4.